 She has an MFA in Cinematic Arts from the Department of Film, Video, Animation, and New Genres at the University of Wisconsin-Milwaukee and an Advanced Certificate in Disability Studies from the City University of New York.

-She and her cat, Lemon, live in Columbus, Ohio.
+She and Lemon (her cat) live in Ohio.
 She teaches film/video as an Assistant Professor in the Department of Dance at The Ohio State University.